irina-ya/CIS4375-App/README.md

 * Sequelize configures models from a directory, just add a new model and sequelize will load it.
-* Authentication is already setup using JSONWebToken for Node.js
 * Add custom route endpoints

 [Build Setup](./backend/README.md)